 The Ph.D. program is designed to be completed in two years, including summer terms.
 Students are allowed to attend on a part-time basis.
 The total number of hours required is 52-60 hours depending upon the content and focus of the student's master's degree.
-A maximum of 15 hours may be transferred from another university.
-Approval of transfer hours is considered on an individual basis.
 The program is in a hybrid (web-enhanced) format.
 Students will meet face-to-face three weekends a term, usually once a month; the rest of the content and student activities will be conducted via D2L (Desire to Learn learning management system).